thebeard/devs-handy-carousel-helper/README.md

 To specify the wrapper for the slides, place HTML markup in files called `before.php` and `after.php` in the same folder as the slide template file.

 ## The HTML
-The rendered HTML ( by default and not overridden ) will include the carousel's `$id` as the `<aside id="">` attribute and `ck-carousel` as the class.
+The rendered HTML ( by default and not overridden ) will include the carousel's `$id` as the `<aside id="">` attribute and `dh-carousel` as the class.
 The sample slide template also suggests how a counter can be used for slide markup.

 ## Next Steps
 This plugin only renders the carousel HTML.
-You must still select a Javascript/jQuery carousel plugin to trigger on the `ck-carousel` class and include some styles for the carousel wrapper and slides into your stylesheet.
+You must still select a Javascript/jQuery carousel plugin to trigger on the `dh-carousel` class and include some styles for the carousel wrapper and slides into your stylesheet.
 We suggest the use of [Owl Carousel](https://owlcarousel2.github.io/OwlCarousel2/), a great carousel plugin we use often.